henryl74/3d-artist-personal-website/README.md

 ### - The Home or Landing Page

 - Home page, displays the main image of the artist work along with his name as a logo, this is located on the top left hand side corner; this page speaks for itself, it aims to give the user a first time view experience of the quality of his work.
+- The user will find a welcome section with an overiew of the website and its content, this section is also supported by the foother social media links associated to the artist.

 ![Screenshot of the Home Page](assets/images/Home_Page.png)